AdailCarvalho/R-linear-regression/README.md

 # R-Linear-Model

-A program to perform Linear Regression analysis over files.
+A program to perform Linear Regression analysis.

 ## Features